geotrev/undernet/docs/branding.md

 # Branding

-Customizing Undernet your CSS requires you to use the partial scss files that define all elements and components.
+Customizing Undernet your CSS requires using the partial scss files that define all elements and components.

-To get a sense of what you have the easiest control over, reference the `_config.scss` file which includes core variables for just about everything, including the grid, typography/color/spacing, as well as buttons, forms, and the interactive components.
+To get a sense of what you have the easiest control over, reference the `_config.scss` file which includes core variables for all elements, utilities, and interactive components.

 ## SCSS